Contact Us2023-11-16T03:42:41-05:00

 • Health Card

-You bet!
-Businesses and individuals can choose to notarize their documents through either category.
-However, the “business document” option offers exclusive perks, such as one-year document storage, the ability to record meetings, premium customer support, and package deals.
-You can also include up to 35 exhibits and 25 additional documents per session.
+Absolutely!
+Both businesses and individuals have the flexibility to notarize their documents through either category.
+However, opting for the “business document” option unlocks exclusive benefits, including SMS reminders, the capability to record meetings, access to premium customer support, and attractive package deals.
+Plus, you’ll have the option to include up to 35 exhibits and add as many as 25 additional documents per session.
+And here’s a little something extra to sweeten the deal: after your 10th notarization, the 11th one is on us – absolutely free!